Shelbourne F.C. in European football

+The club almost made the Champions League group stage in 2004–05, but did make the 2025–26 UEFA Conference League league phase.

 History

 Early European appearances: 1962–1971

-Shels first European appearance was a brief unsuccessful one, losing 5–1 away and 2–0 at home, in Dalymount Park, to Sporting Portugal, who the following season would go on to win the Cup Winners' Cup, in the 1962/63 European Cup.
+Shels first European appearance was a brief unsuccessful one in the 1962–63 European Cup, losing 0–2 at home in Dalymount Park in front of over 20,000 fans and 1:5 away to Sporting Clube de Portugal, who the following season would go on to win the Cup Winners' Cup.

-In the 1963/64 Cup-Winners' Cup, Shelbourne faced Barcelona and despite battling bravely were beaten 2–0 at home and 3–1 in the Camp Nou (having taken the lead in the latter).
+In the following season's Cup Winners' Cup, Shelbourne faced Barcelona and despite battling bravely were beaten 0–2 at home and 1–3 in the Camp Nou having taken the lead in the latter in the club's first European excursion to Spain.
+Shels played the second half of the second leg with only ten players as captain Theo Dunne went off injured at half-time.

-Then in the following season's Inter-Cities Fairs Cup, Shelbourne faced Portuguese side Belenenses.
+The Reds returned to Europe once again for a third consecutive season in the 1964–65 Inter-Cities Fairs Cup and faced Portuguese side Belenenses.
 Shels gained a highly credible 1–1 draw in Lisbon, and drew 0–0 at home.
-As the away goals rule was not in place at the time, a toss of a coin was held to decide the venue for the replay.
-Shels choose right, and won the replay 2-1 giving the League of Ireland its first major scalp in Europe.
-Facing Atlético Madrid in the second round who had appeared in the last two Cup Winners' Cup finals, they were narrowly beaten 1–0 in both legs.
+As the away goals rule was not in place at the time, a toss of a coin was held to decide the venue for the play-off.
+Shels choose correctly, and won the play-off 2–1 giving the League of Ireland its first major scalp in Europe.
+Facing Atlético Madrid in the second round who had appeared in the last two Cup Winners' Cup finals, they were narrowly beaten 1–0 both at home and at the Estadio Metropolitano de Madrid.

 In 1971/72, Shels played Hungarian side Vasas in the first ever competition of the UEFA Cup but lost 1–0 in Budapest and drew 1–1 at home.
 Following this, Shels next European appearance would be over 20 years later.